Skip to main content

 Picking the wrong accounting software costs you more than a monthly subscription fee.
 It costs you hours of double entry, missed cost overruns you didn’t catch until the job was done, and invoices that sit in limbo because your system can’t handle progress billing.

 This guide compares four options that construction companies actually use: QuickBooks Online, Sage 100 Contractor, Foundation Software, and the Projul + QuickBooks combination.
-We’ll break down what each one does well, where it falls short, and which type of contractor it fits best.
+We cover real pricing, AIA billing support, job costing depth, bidding workflows, and which type of contractor each platform fits best.

 Most accounting software was built for businesses that sell products or services at a fixed price.
 You invoice, the customer pays, and the transaction is done.
 Construction doesn’t work that way.